railsgirls/guides.railsgirls.com/_pages/openshift.md

 The 'master' branch of the local copy of your repository will be pushed to GitHub.
 Go to the GitHub website to check it out.

+{% coach %}
-__COACH__: Talk about Git branches and the benefits of open source code.
+Talk about Git branches and the benefits of open source code.
+{% endcoach %}

 ### Conclusion